zobaer53/MemorablePlaces/README.md

 # MemorablePlaces
 Users can add or remove visited locations with a long press.
+Also aded SharedPreferences,